Captaincies of Brazil: Subordination of the Captaincies

 The history of the captaincies is turbulent, reflecting the needs of the Kings of Portugal, a small European country, to colonize and govern an enormous expanse of South America.
 Throughout the early colonial era Captaincies were granted, divided, subordinated, annexed, and abandoned.
 In 1548 when the captaincy of Baía de Todos os Santos (Bahia) reverted to the Crown due to the massacre, by indigenous cannibals, of its donee, Francisco Pereira Coutinho and his settlers; the King, Dom João III, established a royal governor (later a governor-general) at Bahia.
 At the same time Dom João rescinded some of the expansive privileges he had previously granted the donatarios (lords-proprietor).
 However, clearly demonstrating the crowns desire to accommodate whatever worked, Dom João instructed his first Governor to visit all the remaining captaincies, except for Pernambuco, the one singularly successful captaincy.
 In fact no royal governor visited Pernambuco until the Seventeenth Century.
 The captaincies continued to exist as governments subordinate to the royal governors, governors-general, and viceroys.
 All captaincies, sooner or later, reverted to being royal rather than proprietary captaincies (variously thru some failure or repurchase by the crown).

 During the Philippine Dynasty, some of the captaincies attained the status of provinces with royal governors (i.e. "states"), and Portuguese Brazil thereafter was a mixture of donatary captaincies, royal captaincies and states.

 List of post-1549 captaincies

 Some complications result from captaincies being merged and recreated with the same name, but representing altered regions.
 At least a few of the later captaincies were islands or capes of negligible size.
-Dates are of independent captaincies; in some cases, new captaincies were created as administrative divisions or subcaptaincies of existing ones before becoming fully independent (i.e. Para was established as early as 1616 as a north and westward annex of Maranhão).
+Dates are of independent captaincies; in some cases, new captaincies were created as administrative divisions or subcaptaincies of existing ones before becoming fully independent (eg. Para was established as early as 1616 as a north and westward annex of Maranhão).